jyoheregit/ToDo/README.md

 Option to complete the todo.

 Scope for betterment:
-1.Some refinement to be done for reminders logic.
+1. Some refinement to be done for reminders logic.
-2.Unit Tests Addition.
+2. Unit Tests Addition.

 # ToDo List
 <img src="https://user-images.githubusercontent.com/42260005/45251396-1a596300-b363-11e8-96b5-75bf8357c7a1.jpg" width="300px"/>